What is Colonoscopy?

 - Anaesthesia — The risk of anaesthesia-related complications is low, as only light sedation is administered.

-If you experience any unusual or prolonged side effects after the colonoscopy, do not hesitate to contact your doctor for further advice.
+If you experience any unusual or prolonged side effects after the colonoscopy, do not hesitate to reach out to your colonoscopy clinic in Singapore for further advice and assessment.

 Summary